ni/nimi-python/docs/nidigital/class.rst

     .. py:method:: disable_sites()

             Disables specified sites.
-Disabled sites are not included in pattern bursts initiated by the :py:meth:`nidigital.Session._initiate` method or the :py:meth:`nidigital.Session.burst_pattern` method, even if the site is specified in the list of pattern burst sites in :py:meth:`nidigital.Session.configure_pattern_burst_sites` method or in the repeated capabilities for the :py:meth:`nidigital.Session.burst_pattern` method.
+Disabled sites are not included in pattern bursts initiated by the initiate method or the :py:meth:`nidigital.Session.burst_pattern` method, even if the site is specified in the list of pattern burst sites in :py:meth:`nidigital.Session.configure_pattern_burst_sites` method or in the repeated capabilities for the :py:meth:`nidigital.Session.burst_pattern` method.
 Additionally, if you specify a list of pin or pin group names in repeated capabilities in any NI-Digital method, digital pattern instrument channels mapped to disabled sites are not affected by the method.
 The methods that return per-pin data, such as the :py:meth:`nidigital.Session.ppmu_measure` method, do not return data for channels mapped to disabled sites.
 The digital pattern instrument channels mapped to the sites specified are left in their current state.
 NI TestStand Semiconductor Module requires all sites to always be enabled, and manages the set of active sites without disabling the sites in the digital instrument session.
 Do not use this method with the Semiconductor Module.